 2. Bicycles are sure the best way to travel around (but not long-distance trips) and very accessible.

-3. Boats are of different variety for different needs: regular boats, cargo ships, private and government ferries and luxury boats.
+3. Boats are of a different variety for different needs: regular boats, cargo ships, private and government ferries, and luxury boats.
 They all ply at the winding coastline, offering you extraordinarily beautiful ocean sights.

 4. With commuters' noses pressing on the widow, buses in Myanmar are often horrible.
 But some air-con express buses for long distance trip are acceptable.

 5. Pick-up trucks, trains, cars, motorcycles, and trishaws are also available during your trip here, but please note that the roads are bumpy around the country.
 Check out more details about transportation in Myanmar.